marqs85/cps2_digiav/README.md

 Overview
 --------------------------
 cps2_digiav is an add-on for Capcom CP System II arcade board which enables digital video and audio output via HDMI connector.
 The project consists of an interface PCB and FPGA firmware.
-The board can also be installed on CPS3, see cps3 branch of the project.
+The board can also be installed on CPS1 and CPS3, see respective branches of the project.

 Features (current)
 --------------------------